KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Project Bin widget

 The Project Bin is the place where Kdenlive lists all the clips (video, audio, titles, images) or assets associated with the project.
-For more details refer to the :ref:`Project Bin <project_tree>` section of this documentation.
+For more details refer to the :doc:`Project Bin </project_and_asset_management/project_bin>` section of this documentation.

 New in 23.04: Sequences (needed for nested timelines).
 For more details please see the :ref:`Sequences <sequence>` section of the documentation.